Condo Details

 Time-sharing on condo nodes

 Each year, condo cluster participants will receive an allocation of cluster computing time proportional to the capacity of their purchased nodes.
-For example, a participant that purchases one 36-core node will receive 305,900 SUs.
-This amount is based on 24x365 usage of 36 cores, allowing for 3% maintenance downtime.
-These core–hours can be used any time during the year on any of the computing nodes.
-Unused core–hours by condo participants expire at the end of each year.
+This amount is based on 24x365 usage of the purchased node allowing for 3% maintenance downtime.
+Unused computing time expire at the end of each year.

 Please refer to the TSCC User Guide for further information on node usage, queues and time limits.